 - Fresh cilantro (optional)

-- Serve with fresh hot corn tortillas (add some butter to the tortillas and roll them up, delish!)
+- Serve with fresh hot corn tortillas (add some butter to the tortillas and roll them up, delicious!)

-- If you prefer a bit more spice, you can add El Pato Sauce (a hot style tomato sauce), or you can add pepper flakes to each bowl (if your kids don’t like spice).
+- If you prefer a bit more spice, you can add El Pato Sauce (a hot style tomato sauce) or add pepper flakes to each bowl (if your kids don’t like spice).

 - You can substitute breadcrumbs for maza harina and add some milk to make the adhesive.

-- You can add zucchini, chayote, or leafy greens, depending on what you like.
+- Depending on what you like, you can add zucchini, chayote, or leafy greens.

 - Can store in the fridge for up to a week.
 This soup will taste better after a day of rest.

-- There are many variations of this soup, depending on the region you live in.
+- There are many variations of this soup, depending on your region.
 Try out the different styles and see what you like best!

-In a large bowl, add beef, maza harina, tomato sauce, garlic (minced), salt and pepper.
+Add beef, maza harina, tomato sauce, garlic (minced), salt, and pepper to a large bowl.
 Mix all ingredients by hand exceptionally well.
-Form into 3/4 inch meatballs turning your hands in a circular movement.
+Form into 3/4 inch meatballs, turning your hands in a circular movement.
 Cover and set aside.

 Add a tablespoon of oil to the hot pan, add 1/2 cup of rice, and brown lightly for a couple of minutes.
-Take off the burner and set it aside.
+Then, take off the burner and set it aside.

 Add sauteed onions, diced tomatoes, carrots, rice, potatoes, celery, cilantro, and garlic to the pot of broth.
-Cover and cook for 30-45 minutes until rice and veggies are tender.
+Cover and cook for 30-45 minutes until tender rice and veggies.
 Add mint to the broth for the last 5 minutes.
 Take the mint out before serving.